Introduction

 Processed meat and sausages

-Lifestyle and daily habits to reduce inflammation
+Lifestyle and daily habits for inflammation reduction

 -